 The essential oil of pennyroyal is considered toxic.
-Death has been reported after consumption of small amounts.
+Death has been reported after the consumption of small amounts.
 A characteristic noted in most cases of pennyroyal overdose is a strong minty smell on the patient's breath.

 A possible role for N-acetylcysteine (NAC) in the management of pennyroyal overdose has been suggested.
 However, this application has not been confirmed by animal or human studies.